nasami14/CognitiveServices/README.md

 ![build](https://user-images.githubusercontent.com/26039303/49992349-194c5900-ff84-11e8-9099-1377ead25803.png)

 Now we go back to our test channel and send a request (sending an url) to custom vision service and get prediction of car brand.
 After few seconds We can see the result in the chat bot.
+As you see in the picture below, we get the prediction in json format.
+Since, I am familiar with this kind of information hence it is easy to read and understand the content.
+But we can not send this type of information to the user so we have to extract just the brand type and predict probability.

 ![bmw](https://user-images.githubusercontent.com/26039303/49995259-e908b880-ff8b-11e8-9be9-a1e814c2586d.png)